 If you’re hosting drinks or having a party this Christmas period, you may be wondering what to have for nibbles.
 There’s lots of different snacks to buy, but when you have food sensitivities or are following a whole-food plant-based diet this can be a real minefield due to the additives and extra ingredients you want or need to avoid.
-This is particularly pertinent if you are dairy or gluten free, as either or both of these pop up everywhere in snack food.
+Continue reading “21 ideas for Christmas party food”

 Christmas is a time for buffet lunches and snacking, or at least that’s what seems to happen.
 My family seem to get through a lot of breadsticks at this time of year.
 But for sensitive eaters, that may not be such a good thing.
 Day 9 of my Sensitive Foodie Advent calendar is a great alternative to bread sticks, perfect for dipping in hummus, flavoursome dips or just nibbling by themselves.

 Rather oddly, breadsticks are one of the things I really miss.
 Once I discovered my sensitivity to yeast, anything bread-related was out the question.
 Not only that, but many contain some form of dairy so the were doubly banned.